How to Use a Deed in Lieu of Foreclosure to Sign Over Your Home

 DIL can be faster than other options, so you can stop making your monthly payments (and move on to more affordable housing).
 If you’ve already stopped making payments and are waiting for foreclosure, the financial difference might not matter.
 But DIL gets things in motion so that you can hopefully buy again or rebuild your credit more quickly.
 It’s wise to expect around 90-days for processing time.

 Some DIL programs help you get back on your feet.
-You may be able to live in your home for three months rent-free, or you might receive relocation assistance (typically up to $3,000) to ease your transition.
+You may be able to live in your home for three months rent-free, or you might receive relocation assistance (up to $3,000, in some cases) to ease your transition.

 You might not care who knows about your dealings, but DIL is less public than foreclosure.
-It is an agreement between you and your bank—not a legal proceeding authorized by your state that ends up in public records.
+It is an agreement between you and your bank—not a legal proceeding authorized by your state that could appear in public records.

 Banks also benefit when you use DIL.
 Foreclosure is expensive, time-consuming, and risky for lenders.
 They’d rather put an end to things quickly.